 If during an authentication request, the UE receives an EAP-Request/AKA-Identity message or EAP-Request/AKA'-Identity message respectively, which contains AT_ANY_ID_REQ, the UE shall return the Fast Re-authentication Identity if available as the AT_IDENTITY.
 Otherwise the UE shall return the Pseudonym Identity.

-If the UE's USIM file indicates that the UE is a UE configured for high priority access in the selected PLMN as specified in 3GPP TS 31.102 [35], the UE shall inform the TWAN by returning an AT_HPA_INFO element in the EAP-response as defined in clause 8.2.11.